Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 Charging Integration: Ecosystem Dependency

 Not all electric car salary sacrifice schemes are equivalent.
-When evaluating Octopus EV or any alternative provider, the following criteria carry the most weight for employer risk and employee savings.
+When considering Octopus EV or any alternative provider, the following criteria carry the most weight for employer risk and employee savings.

 Direct leasing providers set prices through their own supply.
 Multi-funder brokers source from a network of competing leasing companies, creating pricing tension that typically benefits employees.
 Running a like-for-like quote on the same vehicle across multiple providers is the most reliable comparison.
-The salary sacrifice calculator allows employees to model their saving against any vehicle choice.
+The Electric Car Scheme’s EV salary sacrifice calculator allows employees to model their savings against any vehicle choice.

 Are used EVs available?